-Getting started on this niche is not as hard as you think, but as all occupations, it requires for you to have some basic skills, a lot of patience, and to know your way around some tools that can help you make your job easier.
-Yu maybe just need go online and search for “dog walking jobs near me” or “how to become a dog walker.”
+Getting started on this niche is not as hard as you think, but as all occupations, it requires you to have some basic skills, a lot of patience, and to know your way around some tools that can help you make your job easier.
+You may just need to go online and search for “dog walking jobs near me” or “how to become a dog walker.”

 In the following lines, we are going to run some basic questions about things you need to know before taking on any dog walking jobs.
 Let’s read on: